LFM57/StubX/README.md

 ## Disclaimer

 Beware, this project is still in development and the main features you might expect probably aren't implemented yet.
-I am actively working on it, but I can't guarantee further development.
+I am actively working on it, but I am a studetn, so I obviously can't guarantee further development.